Fall 2022 ︎︎︎ SUNY Purchase ︎︎︎ (DES3090) Interactive & Experience Design

 - Create a function that will play a tone three times, and the frequency/pitch of the tone is defined by

 a parameter.
-Call the function for three different pitches.
+Call the function with three different pitches.

 - Create two different functions.
-One makes each pixel blink in sequence (any colors or direction), and one make all the pixels fade out.
+One makes each pixel blink in sequence (any colors or direction), and one make all the pixels start at (255,255,255) and then fade out to (0,0,0).
 Call those two functions to show they work.

 - Put the randomness example above into a function.
 Add the functions you created for the previous exercise (#3) and call each of them.